dajat/hyper-v-demo/README.md

 <img src="https://imgur.com/KgHducn.png" height="90%" width="90%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once you have finished the installation wizard for the virtual machine, right click on the computer name under Hyper-V Manager and select “Quick Create” to choose an operating system.
+Once you have finished the installation wizard for the virtual machine, right-click on the computer name under Hyper-V Manager and select “Quick Create” to choose an operating system.
 </p>
 <br />
 <h2>Download and Install Virtual Machine in Hyper-V (cont.)</h2>